Early Decision application deadline

-Decisions are mailed in the second week of December.
+Decisions are released in mid December.
 Please note that applying for Early Decision indicates a commitment to attend if admitted.

 Applicants must provide official transcripts of all secondary academic work through the most recent grading period.
 Your counselor may submit your transcript through the Common Application, Parchment, email or mail.
 If your academic credentials are not written in English, they must be translated into English by an approved translator prior to submission.